Location: Dublin Spring, Historic Dublin

 W 083 06.729

-Fly Away Home Riverbox was created by artist Clare Murry Adams in 2009.
+Fly Away Home Riverbox was created by artist Clare Murray Adams in 2009.

-- Turn right (downstream) at the bottom of the stairs.
+Turn left at the bottom of the stairs.

 Fly Away Home Riverbox was inspired by the avian life sustained around the Scioto River, and the connection between the water of the river and the water of the spring.
 Adorned with bird images and nest structures, the Riverbox was made from found objects.
 The artist recognizes that these objects may no longer be useful, yet have a history.
 Through her artwork, she now gives them new life, new history and a new soul.

 Artist Clare Murray Adams gathered her inspiration from nature, and more specifically from the avian life sustained by the Scioto River.
 Can you identify the types of birds that are present in central Ohio?

 Adams also felt it was important to embrace the opportunity to use found objects for this artwork.
 Found objects are objects that were not originally intended to have artistic value (they have other meaning), but by using them in a different way they’re given a new purpose, life and soul.
 Just as birds use string, tree branches or straw to create nests for their young, Adams used certain found objects when fabricating her artwork.
 Can you identify the found objects that were used to create this riverbox?